OmsInSerial/Eurorack/FX Einheit/Readme.md

 [Erb Eurorack-Blocks](https://github.com/ohmtech-rdi/eurorack-blocks) allows to test modules in the VCV Rack environment before going to the next stage of development.

 ## Controls
-All details on my web page [Oms in serial](https://omsinserial.com)
+All details on my web page [https://omsinserial.com](https://www.omsinserial.com/p/fx-einheit.html))

 ## Downloading and installing the firmware